theaman249/Coding4Integrity-DeComm-Hackathon/README.md

 >
 > - KT transfer
 >
 >   - You can now transfer Knowledge tokens to other valid Accounts.
+Users also have to input their account password for authentication and security purposes.
 >
 > - KT Market overview
 >